One of the greatest challenges missionaries face isn’t the mission field …

 Need help?
 Visit my WordPress setup video tutorial and launch a blog in under 7 minutes.

 Setup an easy way for people to donate automatically online.
-This button should be prominent on your blog.
+This button should be prominent on your site.
 Consider the color yellow, and put text in the button like “rescue orphans” or “I’m in” or “give now.”
 (Studies have shown that yellow buttons convert best.
 No joke.)

 If recurring online donations can’t be facilitated, clearly explain how donors can give.
 Make it as easy as possible.
-This is YOUR responsibility.
+This is your responsibility.